 - generate new property revenues,

-- increase land appraisal value, or
+- increase land appraisal value,

 - reduce development compliance costs

 Ecological assets are just like underground minerals or oil and gas deposits in that they can be ‘extracted’ from the land to offset development impacts.
 And they can boost land value to a surprising degree.